-Okay, Scotland can be a bit cold and rainy.
-I lucked out and had two days of pure, sunshiney heaven, but that is not the norm.
-But Edinburgh can be a cold and cloudy place with frequent passing showers.
-The skies can literally open up at any moment and just down pour on you.
-That’s why it is imperative that you are always prepared for the temperamental weather and carry an umbrella or rain coat on you at all times.
+The skies can literally open up at any moment and just downpour on you.
+That’s why it’s imperative that you are always prepared for the temperamental weather and carry either an umbrella or raincoat at all times.

 4. Using the hop on hop off bus

 There are several different hop on hop off bus companies that offer Edinburgh Scotland tourists daily tickets for approximately $20.

 But not you.
 You’re WAY smarter than that!